fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 {:toc}
 -->

+## Version 1.37.5

+_Released 2/11/22_

+- **Bugfix** Fix on issue where service discovery DNS won't resolve.
+  - `fuse-ops network add` to enable VPC attributes on the network.

 ## Version 1.37.4

 _Released 2/11/22_

 - **Bugfix.** Fix an issue where function-API was not able to fetch credentials from SSM.
+  - `fuse-ops setup` to update SSM credentials with the new IAM policy.

 ## Version 1.37.3